snowdaere/trees-of-congress/README.md

 ![tree diagram](https://github.com/snowdaere/trees-of-congress/blob/main/figures/117-2021-2022-tree.png)

-Roll call votes were was pulled and aggregated via script from [[https://www.senate.gov/legislative/LIS/roll_call_votes/vote1171/vote_117_1_00001.xml|the senate.gov website]].
+Roll call votes were was pulled and aggregated via script from [the senate.gov website](https://www.senate.gov/legislative/LIS/roll_call_votes/vote1171/vote_117_1_00001.xml).

-Additional information regarding each senator was sourced from [[https://github.com/unitedstates/congress-legislators|the @unitedstates project github]].
+Additional information regarding each senator was sourced from [the @unitedstates project github](https://github.com/unitedstates/congress-legislators).

 I performed this analysis to see which senators, or groups of senators, tended to vote similarly or differently from other groups.